Blackrosedyin/Euryale-Tool-Changer/README.md

 # Euryale ToolChanger
-Line-Contact Kinematic Coupling fork of MedusaHC by Irbis3D
+Quasi-kinematic Coupling fork of MedusaHC by Irbis3D

 Euryale ToolChanger is an open-source Toolchanger project based on the MedusaHC Toolchanger by Irbis3D with minor inspiration from CXChanger by cx330-TXY.